NuevoFoundation/workshops/content/python-turtle/_index.md

 {{% notice warning %}}

-### Spacing in Python
+### Tricky Python syntax - Part 1

+**Syntax** is how we write languages so that it is understandable.
+In English we have spelling and grammar rules to help understand each other.
+Similary, the Python language has syntax rules so that the computer can understand our code.

+First, notice that at the end of the line with `for`, we added a colon (`:`); this signifies that the next line will be part of the `for` loop.
+The computer will complain if you miss the `:`!

-Notice that we added extra spaces in front of some lines of code in the example above.
+As well, we added extra spaces in front of some lines of code in the example above.
 The spaces tell the computer these statements are considered a part of the `for` loop.

-Take a look at the below code.
+To see how big of a difference this makes, take a look at the below code.
 Because we removed the spaces in front of `turtle.left(120)`, the code will no longer work as expected.
 Now, we only repeat `turtle.forward(50)` three times, and we get a straight line instead!

 ```
 for i in range(3):